allison-nau/cio-mass-cytometry/documentation/05_GenerateClusterTemplate.md

 # [notebooks/05 - Python - Generate cluster template.ipynb](/notebooks/05%20-%20Python%20-%20Generate%20cluster%20template.ipynb)

-Take the CATALYST outputs and produce a worksheet of unlabeled clusters and generate figures.
+Take the CATALYST outputs and produce an Excel worksheet of unlabeled clusters and generate figures.

 **Pre-requisites:** Uses the metadata converted JSON `WORKFLOW/stage_1/04-metadata-completed.json`, and the four `WORKFLOW/stage_1/Intermediate_*` files from the previous step.